inside

 - It may be helpful for you to check if the journal you are considering publishing your papers in is included in major databases and to check the publishing company and website (such as the journal’s Overview and Aims and Scope) to browse the target readers and target fields of the journal.

-- Depending on the database, it is also possible to search papers by theme and check the journals carrying that theme.
-It might be helpful to know the types of journals that tend to carry papers on the same research theme.
+- Depending on the database, it is also possible to search papers by theme and check the journals covering that theme.
+It might be helpful to know the types of journals that tend to cover papers on the same research theme.

 - There is also a database that allows you to narrow down the search to papers written by members of the University of Tokyo.
-The journals to which the teachers have submitted their papers may be helpful.
+The journals to which the faculty members have submitted their papers may be helpful.
 Search the database of the target research field.

 ■Utilization of indicators